 Our Pick: Ala Moana Center

-It's more than just a place for Rachel to hike.
-Ala Moana Center is the largest open-air shopping center in the world with over 340 stores and restaurants!
-If there's anything you're looking for, there's a good chance you'll find it here.
+It’s more than just a place for Rachel to hike.
+Ala Moana Center is the largest open-air shopping center in the world, with over 340 stores and restaurants!
+If you’re looking for anything, there’s a good chance you’ll find it here.

 (Photo from Ala Moana Center)